Types of Aid

 We recognize that students may need to rely on a variety of resources to assist them in paying for their educational expenses.
 One type of loan to consider is a private alternative loan.
 These loans are available to students when federal loans are not enough to cover the cost of attendance or for students that do not qualify for any federal loans.

-We strongly encourage students to exhaust their Federal Stafford Direct loan options prior to considering these loans due to potentially higher rates, fees, terms and conditions that usually accompany private loans.
+We strongly encourage students to exhaust their Federal Direct Unsubsidized loan prior to considering alternative loans due to potentially higher rates, fees, terms and conditions that usually accompany private loans.

-It is recommended that you request a copy of your credit report annually to evaluate your ability to secure private education loan funds.
+It is recommended that you request a copy of your credit report annually to evaluate your ability to secure private education loan funds as credit history and credit score will be important components.

 Features